Submitty/submitty.github.io/_docs/grader/queue.md

 helped, and who helped them.
 The history includes an option to the student to the queue if they were accidently removed.

-### Office Hours Queue Statistics

 Students, graders, and instructors can view data on the office hours queue by clicking the "View Queue Stats" button in the Office Hours Queue page.

 ![](/images/queue/queue_stats_button.png)

 The statistics page displays summaries of the daily, weekly, and total interactions in the different queues a course has.

 ![](/images/queue/queue_stats_example.png)